 Dental work examples: fillings, crowns, bridges, implants etc.

-It is so important for us hygienists to have a full picture in our minds about what is happening below the gum line, in between the teeth, and everywhere we cannot see.
+It is so important for us hygienists to have a full picture of what is happening below the gum line, between the teeth, and everywhere we cannot see.

 Dental work comes in all shapes and sizes, and knowing the contour or the edge of the dental work, provides me with valuable information.

 If I can see on the x-ray that some of the dental work is overhanging the tooth, and there is quite a large edge to it, I know not to go too aggressive with the cleaning in that area to not damage the dental work.
-I will also notify the dentist about this, and if it is negatively affecting the oral health of the patient, it may need to be fixed or redone.
+I will also notify the dentist about this, and if it is negatively affecting the patient’s oral health, it may need to be fixed or redone.

 What the dentist looks for in dental x-rays

 Even though dental hygienists are not allowed to diagnose decay, we know what it looks like on an x-ray and have enough knowledge to know what we are looking at.
-If I take an x-ray and I can see an area that is suspect for decay, I can use that information to my advantage.
+If I take an x-ray and see an area suspect of decay, I can use that information to my advantage.

 The dentist will diagnose the decay and explain to the patient what needs to be done.